-- · Individual clients or sets of clients to record - Ranges of core X protocol and X extension protocol to record for each client
+- Individual clients or sets of clients to record - Ranges of core X protocol and X extension protocol to record for each client

 Protocol in the ranges specified by the recording client will be recorded by the server.
 The device_events protocol type can be specified by a recording client although it may not be sent to a recorded client.
 The device_events type differs from delivered_events, which also can be specified by a recording client; delivered_events are actually delivered to one or more clients.
-These event types are discussed in the section called "Protocol Ranges"
+These event types are discussed in Protocol Ranges